open-contracting/deploy/README.md

-# deploy
+# Deploy

-See https://ocdsdeploy.readthedocs.io/en/latest/ or the docs/ folder.
+See <https://ocdsdeploy.readthedocs.io/en/latest/> or the `docs/` directory.